HePeng2016/CFSP/README.md

         motifTools  Map Feature FeatureProfile SimpleTagFile  Out.libsvm

-  This command is composed of the keyword, ‘Map’,  followed by the Feature file, FeatureProfile file , sequence file which recorded sequences with tag (SimpleTagFile) and out file (Out.libsvm with libsvm as the format).
+  This command is composed of the keyword, ‘Map’,  followed by the Feature file, FeatureProfile file, sequence file which recorded sequences with tag (SimpleTagFile) and out file (Out.libsvm with libsvm as the format).

   The first character in a sequence is the tag for that sequence.